Raw Materials: Are You “Buying Right”?

 - Creative ways to increase your purchasing leverage, such as buying consortiums or extra bank lines for specific price break quantity purchases.

 Raw material procurement presents a significant opportunity for effective margin management; when you implement a sound buying process, you can give your business the advantage it needs to “buy right,” mitigating risk and ensuring your business is well-positioned—and well-stocked—to meet demand and maintain profitability.
+For more on better management of your procurement process read In a Volatile Economy, Purchasing Practices Need to Change.

 An experienced financial professional can help your business develop necessary processes for sound purchasing.
 Get the high-level advice you need to insulate, as much as possible, against the vagaries of the raw materials market.